CDO in Nairobi, Kenya

-Jacopo Ottaviani is an ICFJ Knight Fellow and works as data editor at Code for Africa.
-He is busy building a team of developers, designers and reporters to produce cross-border journalism and develop digital tools for media.
+Jacopo Ottaviani is an ICFJ Knight Fellow and works as Chief Data Officer (CDO) at Code for Africa.
+He is busy building teams of developers, designers and storytellers to produce cross-border journalism and develop digital tools for media and civic engagement, in Africa and beyond.

 He is co-author of The Migrants' Files, a cross-border data project that uncovered exclusive information on the human and economic costs of immigration in Europe.
 The project was awarded with the Data Journalism Awards 2014 and the European Media Prize 2015.